thingsboard/thingsboard.github.io/docs/samples/esp8266/temperature.md

 Finally, place a resistor (between 4.7K and 10K) between pin number 1 and 2 of the DHT sensor.

-The following picture summarizes the connections for this project in programming mode:
+The following picture summarizes the connections for this project in programming/debug mode:

 ![image](/images/samples/esp8266/temperature/schema-flash.png)

-### Final schema
+### Final schema (Battery Powered)

 ESP8266 Pin|3.3V power source
 -----------|-----------